Alex Chiasson: Dallas Stars

 On March 26, 2012, Chiasson signed a three-year contract with the Dallas Stars organization.
-He was assigned to their AHL affiliate, the Texas Stars, where he finished the rest of the season.

-During the lock-out-shortened 2012–13 season, Chiasson was recalled from Texas and made his NHL debut on April 3, 2013 against the Anaheim Ducks.
-In his second career game Chiasson scored his first NHL goal on April 5, 2013 against Viktor Fasth of the Anaheim Ducks.
-Playing in the first line along with Jamie Benn and Ray Whitney, Chiasson scored six goals in his first six games.
+He was assigned to their American Hockey League (AHL) affiliate, the Texas Stars, where he finished the rest of the season playing in nine games, scoring one goal and five points.
+Due to the 2012 NHL lockout, Chiasson returned to Texas for the beginning of the 2012–13 season.
+He appeared in 57 games with Texas, scoring 13 goals and 35 points.
+Chiasson was recalled from Texas and made his NHL debut on April 3, 2013, against the Anaheim Ducks.
+In his second career game Chiasson scored his first NHL goal on April 5 against Viktor Fasth of the Ducks.
+Playing on the first line along with Jamie Benn and Ray Whitney, Chiasson scored six goals in his first six games.
+He returned to the AHL for the 2013 Calder Cup playoffs and made seven appearances for Texas, scoring one goal and three points.